bjmt/quaqc/README.md

 Note that quaqc can also save the final reads passing all filters to a new BAM file via the `-S/--keep` flag.
 (This will increase the runtime.)

+## quaqcr

+For those who prefer to analyze their data with R, a companion package [`quaqcr`](https://github.com/bjmt/quaqcr) is available.
+This package contains functions for both executing quaqc from within R as well as analyzing all of its outputs made available when outputting the results in JSON format.
+See the README for a detailed tutorial.

 ## Help

 Please open an [issue](https://github.com/bjmt/quaqc/issues) on GitHub.